 For urgent but not life-threatening medical conditions you should turn to a local emergency unit (närakut).
 If you have a sudden and serious accident or illness go to an emergency ward (akutmottagning) at a hospital.

 Call the public service emergency number, 112, for ambulance assistance.
-You can dial the number without cost from a mobile phone, land-line or public payphone.
+You can dial the number without cost from a cell phone or a land-line.

 COST